fommil/fpmortals/manuscript/wip.md

 One application of a zipper is for *cellular automata*, which compute the value of each cell in the next generation by performing a local computation based on the neighbourhood of that cell.
-Applying the

 ### ComonadStore